 |1911||exploration results of H. Alcalde del Rio and L. Sierra published.|

-The hill El Castillo near Puente Viesgo is riddled with caves.
+The hill El Castillo (354 m asl) near Puente Viesgo is riddled with caves.
 Although not connected they are part of the same cave system which crosses the whole mountain.
 The caves were opened by the erosion of the limestone and are accessible for many thousand years.
 Many of the caves have been used by Stone Age man, many contain artworks like paintings and engravings.
-The entrance areas were inhabites and contain thick sedimentary layers with
+The entrance areas were inhabited and contain thick sedimentary layers with archaeological remains.

-The 1,000m long Cueva de El Castillo (El Castillo Cave) contains more than 150 paintings of different styles from the upper Palaeolithic.
+The 1,000 m long Cueva de El Castillo (El Castillo Cave) contains more than 150 paintings of different styles from the upper Palaeolithic.
 Decorations in red ochre in the forms of hand stencils dated to about 35,000 BP.
-In the entrance region an 18m thick deposit, the thickest known at the Cantabrian coast, was excavated and revealed remains from the Acheulien to the Bronze Age.
+In the entrance region an 18 m thick deposit, the thickest known at the Cantabrian coast, was excavated and revealed remains from the Acheulien to the Bronze Age.
 At the beginning of the 20th century this allowed to establish a complete relative sequence of the European palaeolithic for the first time.
 The cave was discovered in 1903 by Hermilio Alcalde del Rio.
 It was first explored and excavated by Hugo Obermaier.
 The excavation was continued by Hermilio Alcalde del Rio and L. Sierra, the results were published in 1911.

-Nearby lies the 300m deep Cueva Las Monedas (Las Monedas Cave).
+Nearby lies the 300 m long Cueva Las Monedas (Las Monedas Cave).
 Next to the central chamber lies a small lateral chamber containing black paintings of animals and a panel of engravings, depicting horses, goats, bears, bison and reindeer.
 They were dated to the Magdalenian, about 13,000 years ago.
 It was discovered in 1952 and named for a number of 16th-century coins found inside.
 The cave was explored by Eduardo Ripoll Perelló (1923–2006) after its discovery.

 The next cave is Cueva Las Chimeneas (Cave of the Chimneys).
 The chimneys this cave is named after are shafts connecting the two levels of the cave.
 There are some panels of parallel lines called macarroni, abstract figures and also some animal pictures.

 And finally there is Cueva La Pasiega (La Pasiega Cave).
-The complex cave has a length of 300m and shows both paintings and engravings.
+The complex cave has a length of 300 m and shows both paintings and engravings.
 The artworks are of comparable quality as in El Castillo Cave.
 It was discovered by H. Obermaier and P. Wernert.
 The discoveries were published in the book La Pasiega à Puente viesgo by the discoverers, Henri Breuil and Hermilio Alcalde Del Río.
 The drawings on this page are from this book.